thinkspaces/thinkspaces-react/docs/database.md

   - 0 or more references to tags
 - team: [DocumentReference]
   - 0 or more references to users that are part of the project's team
+- admin: [DocumentReference]
+  - 0 or more references to users that are part of the project's admin group

 ### Project properties